01 May How to Remove Odor From Carpet After Water Damage

 Identifying where these weird smells are coming from can be difficult.
 Here are the two most common types of smells you’ll come across:

 1. Pet Smells

 These are the most common if you have furry animals running around your home.
 Urine is the number one contributor to strange odors in carpets.
 If you have a pet, chances are they had an accident inside your home.

 Unfortunately, the smell of urine or vomit can linger for some time even after using deodorizers.
 In many cases, a professional cleaning is necessary.

 2. Dampness or Moisture

 When not addressed properly, this can lead to bigger problems like mold or mildew.
 This will make the smell worse and can potentially lead to a health risk for everyone living in the household.
-How to get rid of carpet odor from water damage?
-Keep reading to learn how.

 What Can I Do to Treat Water Damage?